Cody-Ayers/meet/README.md

 This is a (PWA) progressive web application using a test-driven development (TDD) technique This app uses Google Calendar API to fetch upcoming events.

+## Serverless Functions

+- The Meet App will use the serverless functions for things such as user authentication, real-time data processing, event recommendations and scalability.
+It will also handle the backend process for my app.

 ## Feature User stories

 - Feature 2: Show/Hide Event Details